-One year ago, in the early-morning hours on June 12 in Orlando, the LGBTQ and Latinx communities were attacked at Pulse Nightclub.
+In the early-morning hours on June 12, 2016 in Orlando, the LGBTQ and Latinx communities were attacked at Pulse Nightclub.
 As news outlets cover the anniversary of the attack, NLGJA – The Association of LGBTQ Journalists is here to help you ensure the coverage is both fair and accurate.

 NLGJA is made up of working journalists and media professionals.
 We are not an advocacy group.
 Our mission is to ensure fair and accurate coverage of issues that affect the LGBTQ communities.